-Some people will square science against philosophy arguing that the former is still relevant whereas the latter isn’t.
-While science and scientists continue to make groundbreaking discoveries, philosophers busy themselves discussing pointless and redundant concepts that have no real impact on the world or on human life.
-In the words of physicist Stephen Hawking,
+Some commentators pit science against philosophy arguing that the former is still relevant whereas the latter is not.
+The claim is that while science and scientists continue to make groundbreaking discoveries, philosophers busy themselves discussing pointless and redundant concepts that have no real impact on the world or human life.
+The scientist Stephen Hawking articulated this perspective writing that,

-In other words, what Hawking argues is that science is capable of answering the important “traditionally” philosophical questions.
-And if by any chance science cannot answer these questions, then they no more than pseudo problems not worth thinking about.
-Thus, Hawking stands in for others who typically propose the “philosophy is dead” or “philosophy vs. science” rhetoric, hence making him a suitable candidate for us to consider.
-And as we will see below this is a statement fraught with its own share of problems.
-It will also assist us in showing that science has not, nor could ever, kill philosophy.
+What Hawking argues is that science is capable of answering the important “traditionally” philosophical questions.
+And if by any chance science cannot answer these questions, then they are no more than pseudo problems not worth thinking about.
+Hawking represents others who propose the “philosophy is dead” rhetoric, hence making him a suitable candidate for us to consider here.
+As demonstrated below, Hawking’s statement is permeated with problems and he offers us a case study by which we can argue that science has not killed philosophy.

-Second, if philosophy really is dead then it would likely be the death knell for science too.
-Why?
-Because science is permeated with philosophical assumptions about the world without which it cannot work.
-Philosophical beliefs that science requires are, though are certainly not limited to, the existence of the external world exists (the objective reality of the universe), order, uniformity, and regularity of nature, the basic reliability of human cognitive faculties and sensory organs, the existence of truth, the laws of logic, and so on.
-Science requires all these things (4).
-One thus wonders whether or not Hawking would still be willing to claim the death of philosophy if his science is undercut along with it.
+Further, if philosophy is dead it would be of huge consequence to science itself.
+Science is permeated with philosophical assumptions about the world without which it could not work.
+Such beliefs are, but are certainly not limited to, the existence of the external world exists (the objective reality of the universe), order, uniformity, and regularity of nature, the basic reliability of human cognitive faculties and sensory organs, the existence of truth, the laws of logic, and so on.
+Science requires all these to operate (4).
+Was Hawking even aware that by claiming the death of philosophy he is dismantling science along with it?
+Probably not.

-Furthermore, philosophy asks questions that science cannot.
-Science cannot answer the questions such as what is reality?
-What is morality?
+Philosophy cannot be “killed” by science because it is catered to asking and answering questions science is not equipped to answer.
+There are many such questions.
+For example, science cannot answer the questions such as what is reality.
+What is morally right or wrong in our treatment of others and animals?
 What does it mean to be human?
+Do humans have souls?
 Does God exist?
 Do other minds exist other than my own?
-And so on.
-These questions fall squarely into the domain of philosophy.
-Influential German philosopher of the 20th century Friedrich Nietchze quite rightly said that philosophy is the only real “meta” discipline that considers the totality of all things (5).
-On a similar wave length, Bertrand Russell argued that philosophy is a paradigm through which science can be interpreted in that science busies itself about getting to facts about the world whereas philosophy provides the framework through which one understands science (6).
-Posed with this same question, 20th century philosopher Will Durant explained that “Science tells us how to heal and how to kill; it reduces the death rate in retail and then kills us wholesale in war; but only wisdom… can tell us when to heal and when to kill.
-Science gives us knowledge, but only philosophy can give us wisdom” (7).
+Is there human free will?
+And many other such questions fall into the domain of philosophy.
+Posed with this same question, the philosopher Will Durant noted that “Science tells us how to heal and how to kill; it reduces the death rate in retail and then kills us wholesale in war; but only wisdom… can tell us when to heal and when to kill.
+Science gives us knowledge, but only philosophy can give us wisdom” (5).

 1. Hawking, S. The Grand Design. p.
 5.